-In the beginning, you will probably be the one solving your customer issues yourself in one way or the other.
+In the beginning, you’ll probably be the one solving your customer issues yourself in one way or the other.
 When you are connecting two established but non-connected existing systems or entities, chances are you will have to dig deep into solving their issues yourself at first.

-Many people say that you should first focus on supply.
-I think that this is the wrong way of looking at things in most cases.
+Many people suggest that you should be focusing on supply first.
+In most case, I think, this is the wrong way of looking at things.

-While the switching costs associated with customers not finding what they want are negligible and they will easily leave if you have no supply.
+While the switching costs associated with customers not finding what they want are negligible, they will easily leave if you have no supply as well.
 The supply side is easier to hack in the early stages.

-So focus on demand.
-If you have a strong demand side you will be able to get more and more people on the supply side as well as the demand side is the one with money and that is always a good draw.
+Focus on demand instead.
+If you have a strong demand side you will be able to get more and more people on the supply side as well.
+Demand side is the one with the money and that is always a good draw.

-One of the reasons most two sided marketplaces fail is that they focus on the supply side more.
-And find it hard to retain suppliers, because they are not earning any money.
+One of the reasons most two sided marketplaces fail is that they focus on the supply side more only to find out it is hard to retain suppliers, because they are not earning any money.

 One possible way to hack the two sided marketplace problem is to find a single provider.
-To take care of the supply side of the two sided marketplace at the beginning.
-This way you can focus on generating leads for the demand side.
-Which is, in my opinion, harder to do, as the demand side is the one that needs to spend the money in order for the system to work.
+Try to take care of the supply side of the two sided marketplace at the very beginning.
+This way you’ll be able to focus on generating leads for the demand side.
+Which is, in my opinion, harder to do, as the demand side is the one that needs to spend money in order for the system to work.

-Once you have created a demand side you can always try to reach out to providers.
-You can do it on other more general marketplaces via LinkedIn and offer them a new, better and more focused opportunity.
+Once you have created a demand side you can always try to reach out to providers through other more general marketplaces and offer them a new, better and more focused opportunity.

 In some cases, you can even use supply proxies, where you can add businesses that provide the supply side of the marketplace yourself and let them claim their accounts from you.

-Yelp offers access to a local listings search engine and creates traction among consumers before kicking in the lead generation engine for merchants.
+Yelp offered access to local listings search engine and creates traction among consumers before kicking in the lead generation engine for merchants.